Dating abuse warning signs

 Removing Outside Influence — Making It Easier For Him To Manipulate

 This is another tactic that’s tricky to put your finger on, as it doesn’t usually happen over night.
 And it’s often disguised as being “concerned” about your relationship.
-For Example:

 • Your best friends not good for you.
 She’s jealous & doesn’t want us to be together.
 Drip…